PeakIndicators/Getting-Started-On-Azure-ML/Documents/DS_Visual_Studio_Code.md

 1. To begin, download the Titanic data from [OpenML.org](https://www.openml.org/d/40945) as a csv file named `data.csv` and save it to the `hello_ds` folder that you created in the previous section.

-2. In VS Code, open the `hello_ds` folder and the Jupyter notebook (`hello.ipynb`), by going to **File > Open Folder**.
+2. In VS Code, open the `hello_ds` folder and the Jupyter notebook (`hello.ipynb`) by going to **File > Open Folder**.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS29.PNG)

-3. Within your Jupyter notebook begin by importing the [pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/) libraries (These have already been installed when you created the conda virtual environment above.), two common libraries used for manipulating data, and loading the Titanic data into a pandas [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+3. Within your Jupyter notebook begin by importing the [pandas](https://pandas.pydata.org/) and [numpy](https://numpy.org/) libraries (these have already been installed when you created the conda virtual environment above).
+These are two common libraries used for manipulating data and loading the Titanic data into a pandas [DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 To do so, copy the below code into the first cell of the notebook.
-For additional guidance about working with Jupyter notebooks in VS Code, see the Working with [Jupyter Notebooks](https://code.visualstudio.com/docs/python/jupyter-support) documentation.
+For additional guidance about working with Jupyter notebooks in VS Code, see the [Working with Jupyter Notebooks](https://code.visualstudio.com/docs/python/jupyter-support) documentation.
 If you need more information on importing and installing packages refer to Import and Install packages in [here](Getting Started with Python in VS Code).

 `import pandas as pd`
 `import numpy as np`